Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 Iterations and batching
 --------------------------

-Sessions can be used in iterations or by batching.
+Sessions can be used for iterative or batch execution.

-Iterative sessions
+Iterative
 +++++++++++++++++++++

 Any session job submitted within the five-minute interactive timeout (TTL) is processed immediately.
 This allows some time for variational algorithms, such as VQE, to perform classical post-processing.